Crime Reporting Obligations for Campus Security Authorities

 What fines and/or sanctions could William & Mary face if I fail to report an incident?
 The United States Department of Education is charged with enforcing the Jeanne Clery Act and may level civil penalties against institutions of higher education up to $35,000 per violation or may suspend them from participating in federal student financial aid programs.

 What sanctions could I face, if I fail to make a report?
 Under the Crime Reporting Policy, CSAs who fail to report Clery Act incidents may be subject to disciplinary action, under applicable personnel policies.
+For faculty, this would be the process for "other misconduct" in the Faculty Handbook.

 Are there new Clery reporting requirements as a result of the Violence Against Women Reauthorization Act under the Campus Sexual Violence Elimination provision (“SaVE Act”)?
 Yes, the SaVE Act provision adds domestic violence, dating violence, and stalking to the categories that must be reported under Clery.
-Currently, the rule making relative to the definitions of these crimes is still ongoing.
+The rule making relative to the definitions of these crimes is still ongoing.
 CSAs will be notified and educated on the new requirements when they are in full effect.